aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 size (called a _scope_); this typically means generating all starting states with at most some number of objects, and then choosing operations and arguments to apply up to some number of steps.
-Because so many tests are executed (typically billions), and because all possible configurations that a state can take are covered (albeit within the scope), this analysis tends to expose bugs more effectively than conventional testing (and is sometimes described not as "testing"
+Because so many tests (typically billions) are executed, and because all possible configurations that a state can take are covered (albeit within the scope), this analysis tends to expose bugs more effectively than conventional testing (and is sometimes described not as "testing"